 Toilet paper is great to have for hiking, but it’s great to pack for Chamonix for other reasons too.
 In many of the spots I visited, Merlet Animal Park and Refuge Bellachat for two examples, there were only the most basic of toilets.
 (If you can even call a hole in the floor a ‘toilet.’)
 Let’s just say I’m so glad I always travel with my own toilet paper.

 Hot weather gear

-When deciding what to pack for Chamonix, I made sure to bring a basic baseball-style cap for sun protection when hiking.
+When deciding what to pack for Chamonix, I made sure to bring a basic baseball-style cap for sun protection when hiking (though sun hats are the better way to go!).
 And don’t forget polarized sunglasses—always a must, especially in the summer.
 Depending on where you’re hiking, you could encounter blazing sun or even snow—the Alps are cuh-razyyy.

 Cold weather gear

 But you’ll also need something to keep your head, ears, hands, and face warm as well.
 (Even in August!)
 For ears, this year I’m bringing my Bäist beanie for full-head coverage and an ear warmer for ponytail days.

 I’m adding this cute Bäist buff to my pack to keep my face warm.
 And this year I’m bringing along a pair of gloves for those high mountain hikes.
 But I’m opting for these thin glove liners instead to get all the warmth without having to deal with bulky winter gloves.

 Anytime you’re out in the mountains you should bring at least a small first aid kit.
 Make sure it has the basics: